 How to Make Your Workplace Safer

 Every workplace incident, illness or accident can potentially cost your business money you don’t want to spend.
 This not only includes workers’ compensation, but also the subsequent loss of production.
-As the business owner, you are ultimately responsible for making sure your workplace is as safe as possible for employees, management and visitors.
+As the business owner, you are ultimately responsible for workplace safety at your company for all employees, management, and visitors.